material-motion/material-motion/specifications/runtime.md

 ### Intention ↔ Actor association

-We'll assume a function exists that returns an object capable of fulfilling an Intention.
-We'll call such an object an **executor**.
+We'll assume a function exists that returns an Actor capable of fulfilling a type of Intention.
 The method signature for this method might look like this:

-    function executorForIntention(plan, target, existingActors) -> Actor
+    function actorForIntention(intention, target, existingActors) -> Actor

 This function will use a `Intention type → Actor type` lookup table.
 The lookup can be implemented in many ways: